xingyin2024/git-class/git-explanation.md

 ---

-**4.11 git config --global core.autocrlf true** (Windows) - **What**: Configures Git to automatically handle line ending conversions between Windows (CRLF) and Unix-based systems (LF). - **Why**: This prevents issues when collaborators are using different operating systems.
+**4.11 - git config --global core.autocrlf true - (Windows)**

+- **What**: Configures Git to automatically handle line ending conversions between Windows (CRLF) and Unix-based systems (LF).
+- **Why**: This prevents issues when collaborators are using different operating systems.
 On Windows, Git converts LF to CRLF when checking out files and converts back when committing.

-go

-Copy code

 ```bash
 git config --global core.autocrlf true